sudeatesoglu/AI_Stories_Hub/README.md

 - Clickable image covers to view related stories.
 - Dynamic population of image covers and titles.
 - Responsive design for optimal viewing on various devices.
-- User-friendly menu with options for Stories, About us, and Contact.

 ## File Structure